lammps/lammps/doc/src/pair_local_density.rst

-type of atom *j*\ , and the coefficients *a* and *b* filter for atom types as specified by the user. *a* is called the central atom filter as it determines to which atoms the potential applies; :math:`a_{\alpha} = 1` if the LD potential applies to atom type alpha else zero.
+type of atom *j*\ , and the coefficients *a* and *b* filter for atom types as specified by the user. *a* is called the central atom filter as it determines to which atoms the potential applies; :math:`a_{\alpha} = 1` if the LD potential applies to atom type :math:`\alpha` else zero.
 On the other hand, *b* is called the neighbor atom filter because it specifies which atom types to use in the calculation of the LD; :math:`b_{\beta} = 1` if atom type :math:`\beta` contributes to the LD and zero otherwise.